code-differently/code-differently-25-q1/lesson_00/niapack/README.md

 ### My work hours:
 I am a morning person.
 Specifically early morning, between 3 & 8am is my usual leisure time.
 Colleagues should expect to work with me during most business hours, 9am to 6pm.
-I am available Mon through Friday during those times.
+I am available Monday through Friday during those times.
 I don't prefer to work weekends but I will make an exception on Saturdays.
 Sundays are strictly forbidden for work.

 ### What’s the best way to communicate with me?
 I prefer to  email on certain topics in order to have a paper trail, but I am open to communication through text message if needed.
-I Prefer in-person meetings over chats and Zoom.
+I prefer in-person meetings over chats and Zoom.
 It is OK to interrupt when I have headphones on.

 If I don’t respond try calling me on my cell phone.